-16 Investment property
+17 Investment property

-31 December 2018 € For the period from 1 July 2017 to 31 December 2017 € At beginning of year/perlod Fair value gain (Note 10) 38.290.000 985.000 38.290.000 At end of year/period 39,275,000 38,290,000
+31 December 2018 E For the period from 1 July 2017 to 31 December 2017 € At beginning of year/period Additions Fair value gains (Note 10) At end of year/period 174.734.994 14.898.104 6.216.902 195.850.000 170.345.648 4.389,346

 The investment properties are generally valued annually at fair value comprising open-market value based on valuations, by an independent, professionally qualified valuer.
 Fair value is based in active market process, adjusted, if necessary, for any differences in the nature, location or condition of the specific asset.
 If the information is not available, the Company uses alternative valuation methods such as recent prices or less active markets or discounted cash flow projections.
-These valuations are prepared annually by independent valuers and reviewed and adopted by management.
-Changes in fair value are recorded in profit or loss and are included in "other gains-net".
+These valuations are prepared annually by independent valuers and reviewed and adopted by management, Changes in fair value are recorded in profit or loss and are included in "other gains-net".

 The Company's investment property is measured at fair value.
-Changes in fair values are presented in profit or loss.
-The Company holds one class of investment property being the Mall of Engomi.
+The Company holds one class of investment property being the Shacolas Emporium Park which includes a Shopping Mall, an IKEA store, Annex 3 and Annex 4.